Medford, Oregon: Police Department

 As of 2018, the Medford Police Department has 103 sworn police officers supported by a staff of 33 civilian employees and 30 volunteers.

 Sister cities

 Shortly after the sister city program was established in 1960, Medford was paired up with Alba, Piedmont, Italy.
 The cities are 9175 km apart and were paired based on 1960 similarities in population, geography, and climate.

-Every other year, both Alba and Medford take turns exchanging students.
+Every other year, Alba and Medford take turns exchanging students.
 During March and April of one year, students from Medford's high schools will visit Alba and stay with host families.
 Likewise, Alba students will visit Medford every other year.
 Sixty-seven Medford students applied for the 2007 trip to Italy, but only 24 were selected.

 It was former mayor of Medford John W. Snider who selected Alba during his 1957–1962 term, making a satellite phone call to Alba's former mayor Osvaldo Cagnasso.